- Supports people through crises, transitions and difficult situations

 The form provides those who care for and about you with the contact information for First Parish in Concord.
 It will be easy for them to let us know of your situation, and we will follow up with you.

-Small Group Ministry and the Covenant Groups provide a safe and caring way for small groups of members and friends of the congregation to come together and explore the greater meanings of our life.
+Small Group Ministry provides a safe and caring way for small groups of members and friends of the congregation to come together and explore the greater meanings of our lives.

 Small Group Ministry groups will meet during a term of approximately four months with a trained facilitator.
 At the core of each meeting is a topic or activity that serves as a spring-board for reflection on deeper issues of who we are and what gives our lives meaning.
 Topics cover a range of spiritual and experiential themes such as Forgiveness, Creativity, Mentors, Conscious Consuming, Gratitude, Doubt.